 ANUSHA KEDHAR (She/Her/Hers)

-Anusha Kedhar is a scholar and practitioner of Indian dance.
-She was born and raised in Southern California but lived and worked in London, UK for several years as a professional dancer.
+Anusha Kedhar is a scholar and practitioner of bharatanatyam.
+She was born and raised in Southern California and later lived and worked in London, UK for several years as a professional dancer.
 She attended University of California, Berkeley (BA, Development Studies), London School of Hygiene and Tropical Medicine (MS, Demography), and University of California, Riverside (Ph.D, Critical Dance Studies.) where she received her doctorate in 2011.
-Her research interests include dance in India and the Indian diaspora, global political economy, caste and performance, and ethnographic methods in dance studies.
+Her research interests include dance in India and the Indian diaspora, caste and corporeality, dance and global political economy, and ethnographic methods in dance studies.

 Kedhar is an established performer and choreographer.
 Prior to coming to UCR, she trained in bharata natyam with Ramya Harishankar (US) and toured with Angika, a contemporary Indian dance company based in London, UK.
 She has also collaborated and performed with various contemporary South Asian choreographers in the US, UK, and Europe, including Mayuri Boonham (UK), Johanna Devi (Germany), Mavin Khoo (UK), Cynthia Ling Lee (US), Meena Murugesan (US), and Subathra Subramaniam (UK).
 Her solo choreography has been presented at the Southbank Centre (London), Mediterranean Institute for Theatre and Performance (Malta), UCLA (Los Angeles), Colorado College (Colorado), and Gibney Dance (New York).
 In 2008, Kedhar was a Fulbright Scholar to India and the recipient of the Selma Jeanne Cohen Award for dance scholarship.
 She has previously taught at Colorado College (2013-2017) and the University of Malta (2012-2013).